-Gloria Swindler Boutte is a Carolina Distinguished Professor at the University of South Carolina.
+Gloria Swindler Boutte is an Associate Dean of Diversity, Equity, and Inclusion and a Carolina Distinguished Professor at the University of South Carolina.
 For more than three decades, Dr. Boutte’s scholarship and teaching have focused on equity pedagogies.
 She is the founder and Executive Director of the Center for the Education and Equity of African American Students (CEEAAS).

 The Masai of East Africa begin their regular greeting with the question "Kasserian Ingera?" which translated means, "And how are the children?"
 This is exactly the question Dr. Gloria Swindler Boutte asks because she knows that when the children are well, the society is well.
 This book addresses this question at just the right time.
 It provides us with the answers we need to move our children successfully through their education.
 A must read!